easly1989/ffxiv_act_dfassist/README.md

 If you find any bug or have any idea to share and optimize the plugin fill free to contact me or open an Issue (:

 ## TTS Support!
-As of version 1.4.1, Text to Speech as been added, and can be enabled from the plugin puge inside ACT!
+As of version 1.4.1, Text to Speech has been added, and can be enabled from the plugin page inside ACT!

 ## Automatic ACT Updates!
 Starting from version 1.3.11 DFAssist supports AutoUpdating directly from within ACT